You have probably come across Japanese words that start with “o – お” like okane, ocha, ogenki or that end with “go – ご” like goyukkuri.

 Examples

-There are many words that use honorifics, we will leave more examples below, and some sentences for you to study more in-depth the bikago which has great importance in the Japanese language.
+There are many words that use honorifics, we will leave more examples below, and some sentences so that you can study more in depth the bikago that has great importance in the Japanese language.

 Japanese MeaningJapaneseMeaning